Letters of Administration NZ — When There Is No Will | Simply Probate

 Step 4: File at the High Court.
 You file the completed application at the Probate Registry.
 The filing fee is $269.
 Simply Probate prepares all documents ready for filing at the Wellington High Court Probate Registry.

 Step 5: Wait for the grant.
 The court reviews the application.
-If everything is in order, the grant of letters of administration is issued — typically within 3-4 weeks of the court receiving the compliant application.
+If everything is in order, the grant of letters of administration is typically issued within about two weeks of filing.

 Step 6: Administer the estate.
 Once you have the grant, you have legal authority to deal with the deceased’s assets — close bank accounts, transfer property, pay debts, and distribute the estate.